 This website was made to help create a more healthy and just planet.
 They have movies that include, The Story of Bottled Water, The Story of Cosmetics and The Story of Electronics, which take a deeper look at where our Stuff comes from and where it goes when we throw it away.
 They have several ways everyone can get involved including a book, a curriculum for teens, or hosting a movie screening.

-The CCFA is actually where I found my current gastroenterologist (yep, I’m still with him).
+The CCFA is actually where I found my last gastroenterologist.
 They are a non-profit organization dedicated to finding cures for Crohn’s disease and ulcerative colitis.
 You can explore what’s going on in research involving Crohn’s and ulcerative colitis, join a local chapter for support, participate in a walk, or find resources on nutrition and living with these diseases.

 The Institute for Responsible Technology was founded by GMO expert Jeffrey Smith.
 It focuses on educating everyone about genetically modified (GM) foods and crops.
 They investigate and report the risks and impact on health, environment, economy, and agriculture.
 They have a host of resources, all pertaining to GMOs, including online videos, articles, podcasts, blogs, and reports.